European shares start month with aplomb, BNP Paribas buoyant

 metals consumer.

 twice its 90-day daily average.
-It had lost about 20 percent -
+It had lost some 20 percent - or

 announced the provision for the fine.